Maniacal Entropik Discordium

-Maniacal Entropik Discordium is the sophomore album of the melodic death metal band Symphony of Heaven.
+Maniacal Entropik Discordium is the second album by melodic death metal band Symphony of Heaven.
 The album was released in 2021, four years after the debut of The Season of Death on Nosral Recordings.
 The album is the debut of Eero Tertsunen (Renascent, The Slave Eye, Angel of Sodom) on guitars, David "Timōrātus" Napier (Timōrātus) on bass, and Mason "Asaph" Beard (Mystic Winter) on drums, which saw founder Logan "Pathos" Thompson switch from everything to solely guitars and vocals.
 The album was originally titled Entropy, however Thompson changed the title later on throughout the process.

-The album was released by Rottweiler Records, home to artists such as Death Requisite, Skald in Veum, and Pantokrator, on December 17, 2021.
+The album was released by Rottweiler Records on December 17, 2021.
 The album was initially to be released on November 26, 2021, however, it was pushed back.
 The album also features a cover of Death's song "Flesh and the Power It Holds" off of the 1998 album, The Sound of Perseverance.